DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Lion King opens up a notebook which was filled with detailed notes.

 It was a seven hours long talk.
-Which left notebook with almost thirty pages of notes.
+Which filled his notebook with almost thirty pages of notes.

 "Let us be honest here.
-I already said that to Jeanne-dono, but under demons' domination Urza's situation was hopeless."
+I already said that to Jeanne-dono, but under the demons' domination, Urza's situation was hopeless."

 "..."

-"There might be few smaller countries in addition to the four main ones, but among all of these Urza is likely the region where humanity would be completely wiped out.
+"There might be few smaller countries in addition to the four main ones, but among all of these Urza is likely the region where humanity would have been completely wiped out.
-I've been already prepared for such outcome.
+I was already already prepared for such an outcome.
-Considering the total territory that demons control and overall efforts of the Resistance."
+Considering the total territory that demons control and the overall efforts of the Resistance."

 Jeanne, together with Farin, remained silent.

-Paying no attention to two of them, Lion King's gaze was constantly on Kai.
+Paying no attention to two of them, Lion King's gaze was fixed on Kai.

-"And in such circumstances demons' hero has been crushed, allowing to turn <span title="situation">it</span> around.
+"And in such circumstances, the demons' hero was crushed, allowing to turn <span title="situation">it</span> all around.
 Jeanne-dono would often mention your name when talking about the reason of the success."

-He was side glancing.
+He was glancing to the side.
 Balmnung was looking towards the black bayonet, which was set by Kai's seat.

-"As I heard it is rather strange weapon.
+"As I heard, it is a rather strange weapon.
 Bayonet...
 To me it looks as a rather old weapon, but mind if I take a look?"

-In front of the Kai, who gave silent agreement, commander Balmnung took Drake Nail into his hands.
+In front of Kai, who gave silent agreement, commander Balmnung took Drake Nail into his hands.

-After carefully checking that it is not loaded with ammunition, he started at two triggers attached to a gun barrel.
+After carefully checking that it was not loaded with ammunition, he stared at the two triggers attached to the gun barrel.

 "Normal bullets.
 And another one is to blast explosive upon slash?"